 This aging is characterized by the gradual loss of nuclear architecture and an underlying tissue-specific genetic program, but the causes are unclear.
 Scientists have discovered a potential new target for treating these syndromes by preventing nuclear architecture loss.

-The target is known as long interspersed nuclear element-1 (L1) RNA, a family of repeat sequences that accounts for about 17-20% of the mammalian genome and whose functions are largely unknown.
-The closely packed DNAarchitecture known as heterochromatin renders these sequences inactive.
-There is evidence that heterochromatin depletion during normal aging is linked to their activation.
+The target is known as long interspersed nuclear element-1 (L1) aging is linked to their activation., a family of repeat sequences that accounts for about 17-20% of the mammalian genome and whose functions are largely unknown.
+The closely packed architecture known as heterochromatin renders these sequences inactive.
+There is evidence that heterochromatin depletion during normal

 “Based on theoretical considerations, we postulated that a molecular interaction between L1 RNA and a specific enzyme controlling heterochromatin stability could be the cause of premature aging in progeria syndromes,” says King Abdullah University of Science & Technology (KAUST) research scientist Francesco Della Valle.